Stress busting tips for GCSE Results Day

 GCSE Results Day is almost here.
 It's an anxious time for teenagers waiting to hear how they've got on and their parents too.
-We offer this advice to help reduce the stress..
+Here our careers advisers give their top tips to help reduce the stress.

 - Keep results day and the following days free